Ending Period Poverty: Interview With Molly Hayward, Founder Of Cora

 Consumers should be cautious of social impact models in which a company gives away the product that they themselves make as they actually can undermine local industry.
 While the intention to provide goods is commendable, it’s much more effective to think about the long-term local investment that you can make as a company to ensure economic growth and opportunity while providing the products that they need.

-A woman’s monthly demand for your product aligns perfectly with the subscription business model.
-What other trends have you noticed among your conscious customer base and where is the feminine hygiene industry headed?
+The monthly demand for your product aligns perfectly with the subscription business model.
+What other trends have you noticed among your conscious customer base and where is the menstrual industry headed?

 We’ve recently expanded our line of products to include applicator-free tampons, period liners and body cloths because our customers are looking for options when it comes to period care.
 All of our bodies are different and so are our needs.
-I think that the women’s personal care industry is finally starting to wake up and notice that one size does not, in fact, fit all and that women want products that are better for them and better for the environment.
+I think that the menstrual care industry is finally starting to wake up and notice that one size does not, in fact, fit all and that people want products that are better for them and better for the environment.

 Leading this particular business surely makes you acutely aware of your own habits and what you’re putting in your body.
 What adjustments have you made to your daily routine and preferred product list in order to be more healthy?